wp-e-commerce/WP-e-Commerce/readme.txt

 == Frequently Asked Questions ==

-= How do I customize WP e-Commerce =
+= How do I customize WP eCommerce =

 First of all you should check out the Presentation settings which are in the Settings->Store page.